NAVC Colin F. Burrows International Scholar Program

 Candidates will be assessed against the following standards/criteria:

-- Prior experience with veterinary continuing education programs in the nominee’s home country or region
+- Prior experience and involvement with veterinary continuing education programs in the nominee’s home country or region

-- Potential to use the VMX (formerly the NAVC Conference) experience to foster improved veterinary continuing education in the nominee’s home country and/or region
+- Potential to use the VMX (formerly the NAVC Conference) experience to foster improved veterinary continuing education and medicine in the nominee’s home country and/or region

 - Demonstrated leadership qualities

-- For consideration as an AFSCAN scholar, candidates must meet the following criteria:
+- For consideration as the Professor Michael J. Day AFSCAN scholar, candidates must meet the following criteria:

-- Applicants must be an active member of their Association (Participating countries include: Ghana, Kenya, Namibia, Nigeria, Tanzania, Uganda and Zambia)
+- Applicants must be an active member of their Association in one of the 10 AFSCAN countries: Angola, Burundi, Ethiopia, Ghana, Kenya, Namibia, Nigeria, Tanzania, Uganda and Zambia

-Each successful candidate will be contacted by an NAVC representative in early June of the year preceding the upcoming VMX (formerly the NAVC Conference), to explain the details of the award, to arrange details of travel, any necessary visa applications, etc. NAVC will also contact each unsuccessful candidate and encourage them to apply again the following year.
+Each successful candidate will be contacted by an NAVC representative in September of the year preceding the upcoming VMX (formerly the NAVC Conference), to explain the details of the award, to arrange details of travel, assist with necessary visa applications, etc.

 International Scholars